UlisseWolf/Five_Nights_at_Freddy_News_Ticket_SC4/README.md

 In order to generate a .dat file that the format needed for the code to be read by the game you have to use a tool such as Reader or Ilives Reader.

-Once you open the program you have to create a blank file and from there prmete the right mouse button to open a dropdown and silezionare Import File.
+Once the program is open you should create an empty file and from there prmete the right mouse button to open a dropdown and select Import File.

 Once this is done select the .lua file and press open.